refaktor/rye-website/content/meet_rye/specifics/opwords.md

 ; returns 13 -- Oops!
 ; op-words evaluate from right to left, pipe-words left to right

-; subtracting 3 numbers also doesn't do what you would expect from math 100 - 12 - 5
+; subtracting 3 numbers also doesn't do what you would expect from regular math 100 - 12 - 5
 ; returns 93
-; it first subtracted 12 - 5 and got 7 and it subtracted 7 from 100
+; first 5 is subtracted from 12, which gives 7, and then 7 is subtracted from 100

-; addition and multiplicaton have same operator precedence ; but if this was a math expression, we would expect the result 56 10 * 5 + 2 * 3
+; addition and multiplication have same operator precedence ; but if this was a regular math expression, we would expect 56 as the result 10 * 5 + 2 * 3
 ; returns 110
-; from left to right it does:
+; when calculated from right to left (due to op-word operation order):
 ; 2 * 3 = 6
 ; 6 + 5 = 11
 ; 11 * 10 = 110